Cody Eppley: Pitching style

 Eppley threw with an unusual sidearm delivery.
+He changed his arm slot starting in spring training before the 2009 season.
+By 2010, he was throwing that way full time.
 He threw a four-seam fastball and sinker in the high 80s.
 He also had a slider in the low 80s and an occasional changeup.
 Eppley's low arm slot made him very effective against right-handed batters, but also largely ineffective against left-handed batters.
-It also allowed him to generate a very large number of groundballs.
+It also allowed him to generate a very large number of ground balls.

 Personal life

 Cody and his wife Caitlin were married on November 21, 2020.
+He has a brother, Nate Eppley, who was a pitcher out of Rider University and was drafted by the Oakland Athletics in the 29th round of the 2011 Major League Baseball Draft.